 The dough for this flatbread is just as good as the 20 reviews say it is.
 It’s extremely easy to roll out and rises beautifully.
 You can choose to make smaller flatbreads for individual servings if desired.
 Keep in mind when rolling out the dough that flatbreads are generally thinner than pizza.

 The original flatbread from Baco Mercat used farmer’s cheese but this particular cheese is very difficult to find in local markets.
 I opted for fresh mozzarella instead.

 I also chose to use beautiful heirloom tomatoes to give a nice color contrast to the bacon.
 I just couldn’t resist using fresh heirloom tomatoes, but regular tomatoes will also do.

-You can choose to bake the flat breads or pop them on the grill.
-If you don’t have a pizza pan, you can use a baking sheet.
-Just make sure to flip the baking sheet over.
+You can choose to bake the flatbreads or pop them on the grill.
+If you don’t have a pizza pan, use a baking sheet instead, making sure to flip it over.

-The dough cooks relatively fast since it’s thin.
-Keep an eye on the egg so that it doesn’t over cook!
-The runny egg is an important component of the flat bread and brings the whole dish together.
+The dough cooks relatively fast since it is a thin crust.
+Keep an eye on the egg so that it doesn’t overcook!
+The runny egg is an important component of the flatbread and brings the whole dish together.

 Bacon and eggs are a great combination for a reason.
-Put them on a flat bread together with fresh tomatoes and mozzarella and it’s a party in your mouth!
+Put them on a flatbread with fresh tomatoes and mozzarella and it’s a party in your mouth!
 This is the ultimate comfort food that still tastes light and can be served at any time of the day.
-You won’t regret making all 3, trust me.
+You won’t regret making all three, trust me.